-If all humanity has descended from one man, then what is race?
-How can we hold that all humanity come from the same parents and yet also say we are different from other people?
+If all humanity has descended from one man, then what is a race?
+How can we hold that all humanity comes from the same parents and yet also say we are different from other people?
 Whatever differences we possess are no more meaningful than those that exist between a brother or sister in the same nuclear family.
-Therefore, for a Christian to hold prejudice against another because of a physical feature (e.g., skin color) is both illogical and unbiblical.
+Therefore, for a Christian to hold prejudice against another because of a physical feature (e.g., skin color) is both illogical and unbiblical. inter-racial marriage

 Any Christian harboring hateful or discriminatory thoughts toward another person for any reason is sinning and should repent.
 We must love everyone, even those we perceive to be our enemies, as Jesus said:

 Matthew 5:43-48 (NKJV)

 43 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 44 But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you, 45 that you may be sons of your Father in heaven; for He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.
 46 For if you love those who love you, what reward have you?
 Do not even the tax collectors do the same?
 47 And if you greet your brethren only, what do you do more than others?
 Do not even the tax collectors do so?48 Therefore you shall be perfect, just as your Father in heaven is perfect.